Analyzing and Improving the Image Quality of StyleGAN: Image quality and generator smoothness

 It is not immediately obvious why a low PPL should correlate with image quality.
 We hypothesize that during training, as the discriminator penalizes broken images, the most direct way for the generator to improve is to effectively stretch the region of latent space that yields good images.
 This would lead to the low-quality images being squeezed into small latent space regions of rapid change.
 While this improves the average output quality in the short term, the accumulating distortions impair the training dynamics and consequently the final image quality.

-This empirical correlation suggests that favoring a smooth generator mapping by encouraging low PPL during training may improve image quality, which we show to be the case below.
-As the resulting regularization term is somewhat expensive to compute, we first describe a general optimization that applies to all regularization techniques.
+\FINAL{ Clearly, we cannot simply encourage minimal PPL since that would guide the generator toward a degenerate solution with zero recall.
+Instead, we will describe a new regularizer that aims for a smoother generator mapping without this drawback.} As the resulting regularization term is somewhat expensive to compute, we first describe a general optimization that applies to \FINAL{any regularization technique.}